Illumina/manta/src/markdown/mantaUserGuide.md

 can be triggered by supplying a tumor bam file but no normal bam.
 The results are reported in __tumorSV.vcf.gz__.
-This file contains all SV candidates (similar to the __candidateSV.vcf.gz__ file), but also includes paired and split read evidence for each allele and includes a subset of the filters used for the tumor-normal comparative analysis.
+This file contains all SV candidates (similar to the __candidateSV.vcf.gz__ file), but also includes paired and split read evidence for each allele and a subset of the filters used for the tumor-normal comparative analysis.
 Note that Manta does not yet provide a scoring model for unpaired tumor samples.